orazdow/SoundLib/README.md

 #### SoundLib

-SoundLib an environment for live audio programming as well as creating plugins and software.
+SoundLib is an environment for live audio programming and creating plugins and software.
 Currently it's a library of dsp and control objects being built into an interpreted environment, SoundLib is just a working title.

 The main audio base-class **Sig** should provide everything needed to incorporate classes from other libraries like Stk or Maximilian:
 ```